 These are common questions, and important ones.
 Unfortunately, there isn’t one simple answer to many of them.
 Human anatomy is incredibly complicated, and it seems that we haven’t figured a lot of it out yet!
 (Especially in stigmatized/hard-to-get-research-funding-for areas like sexology, it seems.)

 My attempt to answer (some) of these questions will travel from basic (yet new!) anatomy, to evolution, to scientific debate, to general advice on how someone might achieve a vaginal orgasm for the first time.

 First Things First: A Disclaimer

 If you hang around enough sex blogs and discussion boards, it’s inevitable that you’ll come across one statistic: 75% of women cannot orgasm from penis-in-vagina sex.
-Now, this common paraphrase isn’t quite correct—the statement should be that 75% of women do not frequently orgasm from PIV sex without external-clitoral (or manual) stimulation.
-This means that it’s NOT absolutely impossible for all of that 75% to orgasm from PIV without simultaneous (external) “clit stim,” as I’ll call it for short.
-These figures come from Elisabeth Lloyd’s 2006 work The Case of the Female Orgasm: Bias in the Science of Evolution.
-Lloyd’s complete figures, “drawn from 32 studies, conducted over 74 years,”1 are as follows:
+Now, this common paraphrase isn’t quite correct—the statement should be that 75% of women do not frequently orgasm from PIV sex without external clitoral stimulation (“clit stim” for short).
+This means that a good number of that 75% of women do sometimes orgasm from PIV without simultaneous clit stim.

 - 25% of women almost always orgasm during PIV without clit stim.